Introduction

 php artisan make:job ProcessData

-This command creates a new job class in app/Jobs/ProcessData.php
+This creates a new job class at app/Jobs/ProcessData.php.

 Implementing the Job Logic